lucidm/i2lcd/examples/cpp-linux/README.md

 ## The library

-* i2lcd.cpp - main library source file, I2Lcd
+* i2lcd.cpp - main library source file, with I2Lcd class API for the display
 * i2lcd.h - header for i2lcd.c
 * pca9535.cpp - source of PCA9535 class with its API
 * pca9535.h - header file for the above